Connect with us

 “I can only tell you that everyone who comes before my court is treated equally and with dignity and respect,” he said.
 “A person’s race, ethnicity, gender, religion, sexual preference, etc. is never a factor in our decisions.”

-Mississippi Today reviewed the recording of the hearing after filing a motion to unseal it, with a letter of from Sarah.
+Mississippi Today reviewed the recording of the hearing after filing a motion to unseal it, with a letter of support from Sarah.

 At the beginning of the 10-minute hearing, Catherine Davis, the Region IV crisis coordinator who had filed the affidavit against David, explained why she believed commitment was necessary.